Tracerco: History

-In the 1990s, a range of Flooded Member Inspection and Pipeline Inspection Gauge (PIG) Tracking services used in pipeline pigging campaigns.
-Tracer technologies were developed to allow oil companies to characterise fluid flow in oil and gas reservoirs and inside production wells.
+In the 1990s, a range of Flooded Member Inspection and Pipeline Inspection Gauge (PIG) Tracking services were used in pipeline pigging campaigns.
+Tracer technologies were developed to allow oil companies to characterize fluid flow in oil and gas reservoirs and inside production wells.

-The Tracerco Profiler entered the market in 2000, this Nuclear density gauge allows customers to see into their separator.
+The Tracerco Profiler entered the market in 2000.
+This Nuclear density gauge allows customers to see into their separator.
 This product received the Queen's Award for Innovation in 2003.
 In 2007, this instrument was deployed on Statoil's Tordis module, the world's first subsea oil and gas production facility.

 Imperial Chemical Industries sold the group to Johnson Matthey in 2002.

-The 2000's saw international expansion once again when Tracerco bought the Process Diagnostics division of QuestTruTec in 2006 to become the largest supplier of nucleonic diagnostic services currently in operation.
+The 2000s saw international expansion once again when Tracerco bought the Process Diagnostics division of QuestTruTec in 2006 to become the largest supplier of nucleonic diagnostic services currently in operation.
 Regional expansion then followed with offices opening in Perth, Australia, Baku, Azerbaijan and Abu Dhabi.

 In 2009, Tracerco announced the acquisition of Belgium-based Process Vision Services (PVS).
-The acquisition facilitated the provision of Tracerco's more extensive range of process tracing and characterisation technologies amongst clients throughout the refining and petrochemical industry in Europe and North Africa.
+The acquisition facilitated the provision of Tracerco's more extensive range of process tracing and characterization technologies amongst clients throughout the refining and petrochemical industry in Europe and North Africa.

 Also in 2009, Tracerco was awarded its third Queen's Award for Enterprise.
 This was for the innovation of its radiation monitoring instruments that are certified with intrinsic safety.

-Discovery, the world's first subsea technology to provide medical grade CT scan information for pipeline inspection was launched to the world's oil and gas industry in 2013.
+Discovery, the world's first subsea technology to provide medical grade CT scan information for pipeline inspection, was launched to the world's oil and gas industry in 2013.
 Discovery can measure pipe wall thickness through any type of pipeline coating to allow operators to make decisions about the short, medium and long term future of a subsea pipeline.